-Because data submitted to Turnitin is stored and accessed on U.S. servers, SFU updated its protocols for using the product effective January 2012, to ensure all practices continue to comply with B.C.’s Protection of Privacy legislation.
+Because data submitted to Turnitin is stored and accessed on U.S. servers, SFU updated its protocols for using the product effective January 2012, to ensure all practices continue to comply with B.C.’s Protection of Privacy (FIPPA) legislation.

 To comply with SFU policy, informed by protection of privacy rules, instructors who use Turnitin are required to:

 - State the intent to use Turnitin in their course outline, thereby making it a course requirement, and explain that the consequence of declining to use Turnitin could be an inability to complete the course.

 - Inform students of SFU’s policies with respect to academic integrity, in general, and Turnitin, in particular.
 See www.sfu.ca/students/calendar/2014/spring/fees-and-regulations/student-contract/pop.html.